HS-2902 FLOORPLAN

 Storage

-In the US, many cities don’t allow you to park your camper beds in front of your house.
+In the US, many cities don’t allow you to park camper beds in front of your house.

-If you can store it inside a garage or any other enclosed space, there is a strong chance your camper bed would be safe.
+If you can store it inside a garage or any other enclosed space, there is a strong chance your camper bed will be safe.
 You are thus preventing any additional maintenance charges in the future.

 Outdoor Camper Storage